JR's Rare Books and Commentary

 Tom Quick, the Indian Slayer and the Pioneers of Minisink and Wawarsink by James E. Quinlan (Monticello, NY: DeVoe & Quinlan, 1851).
 Unabridged with all chapters and appendices.
 (448k) ALL FOOTNOTES IN A SEPARATE FILE.

 WHOLE BOOK (with footnotes) AS ONE PDF (465k) This file, and the two above, still have many errors and do not reflect the full, accurate text.
 The fully corrected and authentic text is available in a new JRBO publication Tom Quick: The Man Behind the Legend.
-See the top page for details.
+See the top page for details and a link to The Barnes Review bookstore.

 GENEALOGICAL NOTE ON TOM QUICK, THE INDIAN SLAYER new 6/20/11 Here, Tom Quick is seen in light of the genealogy of the Quicks in America as published in 1942.
 A further link tries to identify some of the relatives of Tom Quick mentioned in the tales.
 NEW update 7 Jun 2023 gives info showing descent of Maggie Quick (TQ's niece) thru' Jane (Jennie) Winfield to William Bross who wrote Legend of the Delaware and was the source of most of the TQ stories.